wessenstam/secretserver/module11/module11.rst

 Bring everything together
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Bringing all preparation together is the next step.
-Here the route will be added to the secret so the connection will use the jumpbox to connect the the apps-unix machine.
+Here is a graphical representation of the route that will be added to the secret.
+The connection to the apps-unix machine will use the CentOS server as a jumpbox.

 .. figure:: images/lab-ss-022.png